Siddharth1India/spaCy_practice/README.md

 ### Why use Word Vectors?

 Once a word vector model is trained, we can do similarity matches very quickly and very reliably.

+## Doc Similarity

+In spaCy we can do this same thing at the document level.
+Through word vectors we can calculate the similarity between two documents.

+## Word Similarity

+We can also calculate the similarity between two given words.